UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 </opt>

 <opt text="To decreasing training time.">

-No quite but this may be a side effect.
+Not quite but this may be a side effect.

 </opt>

 </choice>

 </exercise>

 <exercise id="3" title="Decision Tree Outcome">